vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/8_in_place_expr_validity.md

 [*You can find a complete example on GitHub.*](TODO)

 Is this a better implementation compared to the C++11 version?
-That's discutible.
+That's debatable.
 There are, however, some objective advantages:

 * Expression validity detector definition/instantiation is local to the function scope.